-Is it meaningful to speak about the biography of an institution?
+Is It Meaningful to Speak About the Biography of an Institution?

 For example, what does it mean that the history of a research institution, like the Brookhaven National Laboratory (Crease 1999), could be written as a 'biography'?
-As patterned and regulated collective outcomes of many interacting individuals, institutions are anchored in individual persons, but transcend these individuals by mediating their personal and intentional behavior.
-Each person can be described in biographical terms, but it is hard to see how the regulated interaction between aggregated individual life-courses can in any meaningful way be called a life-course at a higher organizational level, and accordingly, how an institution could have a 'biography'.
-The only defensible way to use the notion of 'biography' in histories of institutions without stretching the meaning of 'mode of life' ($\beta io\varsigma$) too far is to conceptualize institutions as collections of individual biographies, that is, writing the history of the institution as a collective biography (prosopography) (Pyenson 1977, Werskey 1988; for a recent example of a prosopographical approach to the history of a scientific institution, see Svorenčík 2014).
+88 As patterned and regulated collective outcomes of many interacting individuals, 89 institutions are anchored in individual persons, but transcend these individuals by 90 mediating their personal and intentional behavior.
+Each person can be described 91 in biographical terms, but it is hard to see how the regulated interaction between 92 aggregated individual life-courses can in any meaningful way be called a life-course 93 at a higher organizational level, and accordingly, how an institution could have a 94 'biography'.
+The only defensible way to use the notion of 'biography' in histories of institutions without stretching the meaning of 'mode of life' ( $\beta i \sigma c$ ) too far is to 96 conceptualize institutions as collections of individual biographies, that s, writing the 97 history of the institution as a collective biography (prosopography) (Pyenson 1977; 98 aa